-Update Jan-2021: Due to the lockdown situation in the UK it is a popular time for people to buy gazebo heaters for winter months.
+Update May-2021: Due to the lockdown situation in the UK it is a popular time for people to buy gazebo heaters for months ahead.
 As a result, you will find some of our picks are out of stock.
 We will update this list regularly.

 When it comes to outdoor living, an essential product for every homeowner is a decent gazebo heater.

 Please note these are more commonly referred to as patio heaters.
 But we're looking to heat gazebos!

 These allow you and your guests to stay warm on cold nights and create the perfect ambience.
 And with summer in full swing, these heaters can turn you into the perfect host.

 If you want to know more about some of my favourite, tried and tested, gazebo and patio heaters, keep reading!